yiisoft/yii2/docs/guide/extensions.md

 Testing your extension
 ----------------------

-- Extension SHOULD be testable with *Codeception*.
+- Extension SHOULD be testable with *PHPUnit*.